 - Earn a minimum grade of C in all courses listed on your Peace Corps Prep plan.

-- Enroll in and pass a one-credit course in your culminating semester of Peace Corps Prep, and complete an Exit Checklist.
+- Enroll in and pass a zero-credit or one-credit course in your culminating semester of Peace Corps Prep, and complete an Exit Checklist.

 - Note: Peace Corps Prep students who apply for Peace Corps service should scan and attach the signed Exit Checklist to their Peace Corps application with the name “PC Prep Checklist.”
 If you apply to Peace Corps before completing a requirement, you should still submit a signed Exit Checklist - write: “[Activity]: planned [month/year]” for any incomplete requirement.

 - Current undergraduate students from any major in good standing.
 Applications should be submitted at least two semesters before a student's expected graduation date.